 Here are some extra options to take into account when choosing a table saw:

 - Extension wings – can you insert wings on the tool’s sides?
-If these don’t come with the product, you can even make your extension wings.
+You can make your extension wings if these don’t come with the product.

-- Fence rails – if you need to perform a longer cut, these could be convenient.
+- Fence rails – These could be convenient if you need to perform a longer cut.

 - Portable base – a base with wheels could allow you to move a heavy tool around the workshop.